skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 ### Use inclusive language in all communications

 <blockquote class="post-blockquote" cite="https://content-guide.18f.gov/inclusive-language/">
-<p>"As we build government services, we want to ensure they are accessible and welcoming to everyone who needs to use them.
+<p>As we build government services, we want to ensure they are accessible and welcoming to everyone who needs to use them.
 Inclusive language helps to be more accurate and build trust with our users."</p>
 <cite><strong>18F</strong></cite>
 </blockquote>